Hometown: Kalamazoo, Michigan

 DSA’s are nominated by departments or programs.
-They know firsthand what it’s like to be a Philosophy major.
-They are available via e-mail and at special campus events to answer your questions.
+Libby knows firsthand what it’s like to be a Philosophy major.
+She is available via e-mail and at special campus events to answer your questions.
 DSAs do not replace academic advisors or faculty, but serve as an additional resource at K.

 In 20 words or less, what is the best thing about being part of this department?

 The fantastic community of students and professors who learn, think, and laugh together.

 What is your advice to first years and sophomores about getting connected to this department?

 Everyone can do philosophy!
 Your thoughts are always welcome and encouraged because we are here to support one another.
 Philosophy is more than tweed jackets and ivory towers; it gives us the words we need to describe the human condition.
 Reach out to the department and give it a try!

 What is the most valuable thing you’ve learned at K?

 At the expense of a cliché, life is too short to do things you do not enjoy.
 K has the resources to put you on a path you can be truly excited about, you just have to take those opportunities.

 What has been your favorite class at K?
 Why?

 19th Century Philosophy was my favorite class because it is where I discovered my love of philosophy.
 By the end of 2nd week, I was considering maybe picking up a philosophy minor, and by 10th week I knew my true passion lies in philosophy.